dkarthe/webjeda-blog/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 {% endhighlight %}

 ## Step 5: Secure your email
 When you mention your email in clear text inside your form, email harvesting bots can easily capture it.
 Which may result in receiving lot of spam mails.
-So you can use this code to and insert your seperated email.
+So you can use this code to and insert your separated email.
 The code will join it later and makes it a meaningful email address.
 But bots will not recognize this as an email.
 {% highlight html %}
 <form id="formaction" method="POST">
     <p>Name: </p><input type="text" name="name"><br />